tusharf5/runtime-memcache/README.md

 ![](https://img.shields.io/npm/l/runtime-memcache) ![](https://img.shields.io/npm/dt/runtime-memcache) ![](https://img.shields.io/npm/v/runtime-memcache) ![](https://img.shields.io/bundlephobia/minzip/runtime-memcache)

-runtime-memcache is a javascript runtime key-value cache store for small chunks of arbitrary data (strings, objects, numbers) from results of database calls, API calls, or etc. It is written in Typescript and supports many commonly used caching strategies.
+runtime-memcache is a javascript runtime key-value cache store for small chunks of arbitrary data (strings, objects, numbers) from results of database calls, API calls, or etc. It is written in Typescript and supports many commonly used caching policies.

-When creating a new cache store, you can specify the strategy to evict items from the store.
-The default strategy is `timeout` which keeps a cache key-pair in store for 2 hours by default (which is configurable)
+When creating a new cache store, you can specify the policy to evict items from the store.
+The default policy is `lru` (Least Recently Used)

 ## Installation